BuildOnPolygon/zkevm-stb/README.md

     - Ability to pause the contract
     - Ability to grant/revoke roles
   - **EscrowManager**
-    - Ability to withdraw ETH/ERC-20 tokens from backing
+    - Ability to withdraw ERC-20 tokens from backing
   - **RiskManager**
     - Ability to change issue cap
-- Follow the ERC-20 Mintable Interface supported by Polygon Portal
+- Escrow manager can withdraw the ERC-20 inside L2TokenConverter via `withdraw` function
+- Risk manager can increase or reduce the issuance cap of the ERC-20 <-> L2Token via `setIssuanceCap`
+- User can deposit ERC-20 in exchange for L2Token via `deposit`
+- User can withdraw ERC-20 by burning the L2Token via `withdraw`

 ## Development